OLibutzki/xtext.tools/README.md

 As I work as an Xtext consultant there are a lot of situations I am confronted with again and again.
 The first one I would like to look into is "how does the underlying model look like?"

 Text files parsed by Xtext are represented as object graphs in memory.
-We call these object graphs Abstract Syntax Tree (AST), semantic model or simply model interchangeably.
-In Xtext models are implemented using the Eclipse Modeling Framework (EMF).
+These object graphs are called Abstract Syntax Tree (AST), semantic model or simply model interchangeably.
+Xtext models are implemented using the Eclipse Modeling Framework (EMF).

 As it's an EMF (Ecore) model you can investigate your model just by using any Ecore editor/viewer.
 Especially for languages which provide nested expressions it helps you to double-check, if the semantic model is built the way you want it to be.